 You also need to check other specific features, such as the air blowing power of the leaf blower.
 Typically, the measurements are miles per hour (MPH) for the airspeed and cubic feet per minute (CFM) for the airflow.
 So keep a close eye at those specs.
 You may also see some leaf blowers equipped with a brushless motor, which gives more efficiency and durability for the tool.
 And lastly, keep a closer look at the deals as there might be something like “Bare Tool Only” stated on it.
 What that means is that you’re only getting the actual leaf blower, nothing more, nothing less.
 And if you buy, for instance, a cordless leaf blower with that stated, you have to buy a separate battery and charger for that one, aside from the other accessories you might need.

-- These are the best cheap snowblower deals for August 2020
+- These are the best cheap snowblower deals for Black Friday 2020

-- These are the best cheap electric scooter deals for September 2020
+- These are the best cheap Ryobi deals and sales for Cyber Monday 2020